 - The options expiration week effect (options week anomaly and seasonality)

-- The turn of the month trading strategy (end of month effect)
+- The turn-of-the-month trading strategy (end of month effect)

 - First trading day of the month trading strategy (first day of the month effect)